MarkClinton/footy-stats-cli/README.md

 ## Architecture
 Before starting this project I spent some time researching python applications to get a sense of how best to approach the code.
-I didnt want a solution where everything was relying on run.py.
-I knew with what I wanted to acheive this could get messy and pose a lot of problems.
+I didn't want a solution where everything was relying on run.py.
+I knew with what I wanted to achieve this could get messy and pose a lot of problems.
 Having used OOP from past experiences I wanted to incorporate those principals into this project.
 I knew about this [GitHub repository](https://github.com/betcode-org/betfair) from Betfair.
 I was interested to see how they structured their code as it was similar in the approach I wanted to take.
 Essentially, in the Betfair code they are making a call to an endpoint and receiving and displaying data.
-There is a lot of other functionality happening with it that I wasnt concerned about.
+There is a lot of other functionality happening with it that I wasn't concerned about.

 Using what I learnt from that codebase I applied a similar approach to my application.
 The class that handles everything to start a request is the APIClient().
 APIClient is a child of BaseClient().
-Initiliazing the APIClient() instance in main.py ```self.client = APIClient("PL")``` will init() the parent BaseClient() using super_init() passing the value of "PL" as the league.
+Initializing the APIClient() instance in main.py ```self.client = APIClient("PL")``` will init() the parent BaseClient() using super_init() passing the value of "PL" as the league.

 In the init() of APIClient() it also creates an instance of the Competitions() and Team() by passing a reference of self.
 The Competitions and Teams class, inheriting from BaseEndPoint() calls the BaseEndPoints init().
 BaseEndPoint then sets the instance variable self.client to be a reference to BaseClient() using the APIClient() instance.
-Each class encapsulates its own behaviour and data
+Each class encapsulates its own behavior and data.

-The approach uses both Inheritance and Composition to acheive this.
+The approach uses both Inheritance and Composition to achieve this.
 Inheritance is described as a "is a" relationship where Composition is described as a "has a" relationship.

 - APIClient() **is a** child of BaseClient()